Skip to main content

 Embrace MCP Server

 The Embrace Model Context Protocol (MCP) server lets you query your mobile app's performance and crash data directly from AI assistants like Claude.
-You can investigate crashes, monitor app health, and analyze trends without leaving your development workflow.
+You can investigate crashes, diagnose network issues, monitor app health, and analyze trends without leaving your development workflow.

 Available tools